The Araneidae family has 2841 species world wide. They have broad bodies, with relatively short legs often with spines.

 Nuctenea umbratica, the Walnut orb-weaver

-On the left and right is another spider in the Araneidae family, Nuctenea umbratica.
+On the right is another spider in the Araneidae family, Nuctenea umbratica.
 It has a flattened abdomen and is rather dull coloured.
 During the day it is found under bark and in dark crevices, all this makes it rather hard to spot.
 One of its favourite hiding places is in folded up garden furniture.
 The female is up to 14 mm long, and the male 9 mm.
 The female is seen throughout the year, but the male is seen in summer only.

 It emerges as it starts to get dark and spins its web to catch night-flying insects, the most common prey item being moths.
 It can take moths 7 or 8 times its size.
 It is able to do this as it has a fast-acting poison that quickly paralyses the prey.
 There is a line running from the centre of the web back into the spider's retreat.
 The spider sits in the retreat with 2 legs on this line to detect any vibrations on the web.